10 Best Cities & Towns Near Berlin Not to Miss

 Dresden is one of the most beautiful cities that mesmerizes me with every visit.

-Originally founded around the 12th century, Dresden evolved into a cultural hub during the Renaissance.
+Originally founded around the 12th century, Dresden evolved into a cultural hub during the Renaissance and is known for hosting one of Germany’s oldest Christmas markets.

 You would never know it, but after the devastation of WWII, Dresden decided to rebuild the city to its former glory.
 Every building, although new, looks centuries old.